rjspencer/docs/theming.md

 FansiteContentAuthorName
 :	the name of the user who created the content

+FansiteContentAuthorUrl
+:	the URL to the user page for the author of this content

 FansiteContentAuthorUsername
 :	the username of the user who created the content